 Startups that do a great job addressing SDG

 Algama is a sustainable food-tech startup that aims to harvest the potential of algae to create food that's good for both people and the planet.
 Algama hopes to achieve this by leveraging its scientific and technical expertise to develop algae-based alternatives to animal protein.

-Motif FoodWorks strives to facilitate the sustainable food revolution by helping plant-based food brands to improve the taste and texture of their products.
+Motif FoodWorks strives to facilitate the sustainable food revolution by helping plant-based food brands improve their products' taste and texture.
 To this end, the startup uses a combination of genetic engineering and microorganism fermentation technology to brew key protein and fat ingredients that give animal products their appeal.

 American startup AlphaFoods is on a mission “to create a convenient vegan alternative for all meat-based comfort foods”.
 Alpha Foods aims to achieve this with its frozen plant-based meat products for flexitarian, vegetarian, and vegan consumers.
-The startup is intently focused on developing products that provide excellent taste and health benefits, coupled with a positive impact on the environment and animal welfare.
+The startup is intently focused on developing products that provide excellent taste and health benefits and positively impact the environment and animal welfare.